Throttling Prevention

 Use of very big folders with >1000 files on the first level of the folder

-Do not run backups of SharePoint online during working hours.
+Do not run SPO backups during business hours.

 Segment your data (not too many files in the first level of a folder).